What is a Conservatorship?

 Attorney Ad Litem

-Should the disabled person believe he does not need a conservatorship, he can request the Court to appoint an attorney ad litem to advocate on his behalf.
+Should the disabled person believe he does not need a conservatorship, he can request the appointment of an attorney ad litem to advocate on his behalf.
 An attorney ad litem can also be recommended by a GAL or the Court can appoint one on its own.

 Letters of Conservatorship

-If the Court finds that the establishment of a conservatorship is necessary, the Court will instruct the Court clerk to issue Letters of Conservatorship to the conservator.
+If the judge finds that the establishment of a conservatorship is necessary, the judge will instruct the Court clerk to issue Letters of Conservatorship to the conservator.
 These letters will allow the conservator to access any assets that the individual may have as well as allow the conservator make medical decisions for him.